Q. What are Katahdins?

 Q. Some Katahdins have a "swelling" on their throat or neck.
 What is it?

 A. The throat swelling is called "milk goiter."
 It is common in hair sheep lambs and sometimes goats.
 A British study (with goats) determined milk goiter to be an enlargement of the thymus gland.
-It is not a problem and should not be misdiagnosed as goiter (iodine deficiency), "bottle jaw" (symptom of several barber pole worm infection), or an abscess.
+It is not a problem and should not be misdiagnosed as goiter (iodine deficiency), "bottle jaw" (symptom of severe barber pole worm infection), or an abscess.
 It seems to be most common in well-nourished, good-performing lambs. ↑

 Q. Can Katahdins be raised with wooled sheep?

 A. Yes.
-The management and nutritional needs of Katahdins are not different than wooled breeds of similar size (weight) production capabilities.
+The management and nutritional needs of Katahdins are not different than wooled breeds of similar size (weight) and production capabilities.
 The only disadvantage to keeping Katahdins with wooled breeds of sheep is that when Katahdins are actively shedding their coats, some of their hair may get onto the wool of the other sheep.
 For this reason, Katahdins and other hair sheep should probably be kept separate from sheep that produce high quality wool, at least during the active shedding period.
 In the West where high quality fine wool is produced, some wool buyers will discriminate against a clip from a farm in which hair sheep are comingled with the wooled sheep. ↑

 Q. Are Katahdins suitable for cold climates?